I-M253 (I1a) Hardins in the Eastern and Southern United States

 A Southeastern Family

-My ancestors were the salt-of-the-earth types, the "backbone of America," and cannon fodder whenever they could not escape that fate.
-Three of my distant Hardin cousins were Confederate privates.
-Two of them died, while the family they left behind lost a father and two children in 1863, probably to some epidemic.
-My ancestor Samuel Story was conscripted in south Georgia as a private and was injured.
-He moved to Cherokee County, Alabama afterward.
-During Korea, two Hardin uncles of mine were killed.
-Beyond tragedy, the only fame I have so far encountered is that a distant uncle, James Asa Hardin, was particularly active in securing the consolidated school near Key and Forney, on the Centre-Cave Spring highway in Cherokee County, Alabama.
+During Korea, two Hardin uncles of mine were killed -- one in battle in Korea and another in training by accidental live rounds.
+A distant uncle, James Asa Hardin, was particularly active in securing the consolidated school near Key and Forney, on the Centre-Cave Spring highway in Cherokee County, Alabama.
 The school, a junior high school, bore his name until it was abandoned, in the 1960's, I believe.

 There's the tenuous Emma Sansom connection, Emma Samsom being a young woman from Gadsden, Alabama made into a Civil War heroine.
 "We're somehow kin to her," my mother used to say.
 Just a little, it turns out.
 She married Christopher Bullard Johnson, who was the great-grand uncle of my mother.
 Emma and Christopher Johnson moved to Texas.

-DNA TYPES
+MY DNA TYPES

 Minnie Mae Story: MTDNA Haplogroup H (from Jeana Dickerson)